Multi-band light curves from eccentric accreting supermassive black hole binaries: Abstract

 \section{Abstract}

 We use long-run, high-resolution hydrodynamics simulations to compute the multi-wavelength light curves (LCs) from thermal disk emission around accreting equal-mass supermassive black hole (BH) binaries, with a focus on revealing binary eccentricity.
 LCs are obtained by modeling the disk thermodynamics with an adiabatic equation of state, a local blackbody cooling prescription, and corrections to approximate the effects of radiation pressure.
-We find that in general, the optical and infrared LCs are in-phase with one another (to within $\sim\,$2\% of an orbital period), but they contain pulse substructure in the time domain that is not necessarily reflected in BH accretion rates $\dot M$.
-We thus predict that multi-wavelength observing campaigns will reveal binary-hosting AGN to exhibit highly correlated, in-phase, periodic brightness modulations in their low-energy disk emission.
+We find that modulation of multi-band LCs on the orbital time scale are generally in-phase (to within $\sim\,$2\% of a binary orbital period), but they contain pulse substructure in the time domain that is not necessarily reflected in BH accretion rates $\dot M$.
+We thus predict that binary-hosting AGN will exhibit highly correlated, in-phase, periodic brightness modulations in their low-energy disk emission.
+However, detectability of these modulations in multi-wavelength observing campaigns could be seriously compromised because observed stochastic variability in AGNs typically has a higher amplitude than our proposed signal.
+It is possible that observations over temporal baselines of many binary periods may make the signal more prominent, but this would need to be analyzed carefully.
 If jet emission is predicted by $\dot{M}$, then we predict a weaker correlation with low-energy disk emission due to the differing sub-peak structure.
-We show that LC variability due to hydrodynamics likely dominates Doppler brightening for all equal-mass binaries with disk Mach numbers $\lesssim 20$.
+For the binary parameters we explore, we show that LC variability due to hydrodynamics likely dominates Doppler brightening for all equal-mass binaries with disk Mach numbers $\lesssim 20$.
 A promising signature of eccentricity is weak or absent ``lump'' periodicity.
-We find hints that $\dot{M}$ significantly lags the low-energy disk emission for circular binaries, but is in-phase for eccentric binaries, which might explain some ``orphan'' blazar flares with no $\gamma$-ray counterpart.
+We find hints that a significant lag exists between $\dot{M}$ and low-energy disk emission for circular binaries, but they are in-phase for eccentric binaries, which might explain some ``orphan'' blazar flares with no $\gamma$-ray counterpart.

 \keywords{ Eccentricity (441) --- Binary stars (154) --- Astrophysical black holes (98) --- Gravitational wave sources (677) --- Hydrodynamical simulations (767) }